Last week I got all Berkeley on you and talked about the more obviously bad for you foods.

 If you don’t have time to make your own nut or soy milk, I feel you.
 WestSoy and Trader Joe’s makes an unsweetened soy milk that only has two ingredients: organic soybeans and filtered water.
 Choose one of those if you buy packaged non-dairy milk.

 Remember, the fewer ingredients the better.
-Especially ingredients you can pronounce and actually know what it is.
+Especially ingredients that you can actually pronounce and know what they are.

-I will be diving into this oil topic next week so I won’t cover it in detail here, but if you follow a Whole-Food Plant-Based diet, all oils are off limits.
+I’ll be diving into this topic next week so I won’t cover it in detail here, but if you follow a Whole Food Plant Based diet, than all oils are off limits.

 Oil is a highly processed food and has 120 calories per tablespoon.
 Take olive oil.
-There are lots of health benefits in whole olives but by the time they’re processed into oil, nearly all benefits are lost, and you have an extremely processed food that is very high in fat.
+There are lots of health benefits in whole olives but by the time they’re processed into oil, nearly all of the benefits are lost and you’re left with an extremely processed food that’s very high in fat.